Cypress Farm and Gardens

 Enter 855 Nanga Brook Rd, Waroona into your Map finder app.

-Travel to Waroona, an hour south of Perth and about 9.5 km along Nanga Brook Road turn left at Rural Number marker 855.
-STAY RIGHT on a gravel road; at 200m turn left (see our sign) and we are 1.2 km down this track (signs will direct you)
+Travel to Waroona, an hour south of Perth and head along Nanga Brook Road for 9.5km; turn left at Rural Number marker 855.
+STAY RIGHT as you enter the gravel road; at 200m turn left (see our sign) and we are 1.2 km down this track (signs will direct you)

 WE ARE NOT A PUBLIC GARDEN BUT IF YOU ARE REPRESENTING A GARDEN GROUP THEN PLEASE CONTACT US